easypanel-io/website/docs/05-templates/rotki/index.md

 ## Description

-Rotki is an open source portfolio tracking, analytics, accounting, and tax reporting tool for crypto assets.
-It aims to bring transparency into the crypto and financial sectors through the use of open source.
-With Rotki, your data is stored encrypted locally on your computer, giving you ownership and control over your financial data.
+Rotki is a comprehensive asset management and accounting application, specifically designed for crypto assets.
+The app is designed to help with tax reporting by importing, displaying, storing, and generating reports and statistics from cryptocurrency transaction data and other assets.
+It integrates with multiple exchanges, providing a centralized platform for managing your crypto assets.
+Rotki also offers the ability to generate profit/loss reports, making it easier to understand your financial standing.
+It&#39;s important to note that while Rotki aids in tax reporting, it does not provide tax or legal advice, and it&#39;s the user&#39;s responsibility to ensure the accuracy of the data provided to the service.
+The app is not intended for continuous monitoring of transaction data or for automatic transmission of your transaction data to any tax authority.

 ## Benefits

+- Asset Management: Rotki is an asset management application that specializes in crypto assets.
+It allows you to keep track of your assets in one place, making it easier to manage your portfolio.
+- Tax Reporting: Rotki aims to help with tax reporting.
+It generates reports and statistics from your cryptocurrency transaction data, which can be useful for tax purposes.
-- Privacy Protection: Unlike other services, Rotki stores your data encrypted locally on your computer, ensuring your privacy and giving you control over your financial data.
+- Privacy Protection: Unlike other services, Rotki stores your data encrypted locally on your computer.
+This ensures that your financial data remains private and secure.
-- Transparency: Rotki aims to bring transparency into the crypto and financial sectors through the use of open source.
-- Portfolio Tracking: Rotki provides an overview of your balances across multiple platforms, blockchains, exchanges, and protocols.
-- Analytics and Insights: Rotki offers graphs and analysis of your historical activity, providing insights into your portfolio.
-- Accounting and Tax Reporting: Rotki allows you to perform accounting analysis for profit/loss over any period of time and generate reports for tax purposes.

 ## Features

-- Customization: Rotki is highly customizable, allowing you to customize the UI look, main currency, language, accounting settings, and more.
-- Decoding EVM Transactions: Rotki can decode EVM (Ethereum, Optimism, and more) transactions into a human-readable format and display them.
+- Integration with Multiple Exchanges: Rotki has integration for multiple exchanges, with more coming soon.
+This allows you to manage your assets across different platforms easily.
-- Data Import and Analysis: Rotki can pull, store, and analyze history from activities of all supported platforms, providing a comprehensive view of your financial data.
+- Transaction Data Import and Display: Rotki allows you to import, display, and store your cryptocurrency transaction data.
+It also generates reports and statistics from this data.
-- Profit/Loss Analysis: Rotki allows you to perform accounting analysis for profit/loss over any period of time using customized accounting settings and generate profit/loss reports.
+- Profit/Loss Report Generation: Rotki allows you to create a profit/loss report.
+This can help you understand your financial performance and make informed decisions.
+- Decentralized Finance: Rotki supports decentralized finance.
+This means you can manage your DeFi assets along with your traditional assets.

 ## Links